openaps/docs/docs/docs/walkthrough/phase-1/visualization.md

 # Visualization and Monitoring

-[Nightscout](http://nightscout.info) is the recommended way to visualize your OpenAPS closed loop.
-Even if you don't choose to share your Nightscout instance with another person, it will be helpful for you to visualize what the loop is doing; what it's been doing; plus generate helpful reports for understanding your data and also allowing you to customize watchfaces with your OpenAPS data.
+[Nightscout](http://nightscout.info) is the recommended way to visualize your CGM data, your pump data, and ultimately closed-loop operation of OpenAPS.
 This provides a visual alternative to SSHing into your raspberry Pi or loop system and looking through log files.
+Even if you don't choose to share your Nightscout instance with another person, the ability to visualize all data combined on the same screen is very helpful.
+Furthermore, Nightscout can be used to generate helpful data reports, and to customize customize various watchfaces.

 ## Nightscout Integration